Speak Now World Tour – Live: Content

 In addition to Swift's material, the live album includes two covers of Train (frontman Pat Monahan pictured).

 Speak Now World Tour – Live is a set of CD and DVD; it consists of 16 tracks on the CD and 18 on the DVD, alongside bonus behind-the-scenes footage and videos of Swift's personal life.
 The CD runs for 79 minutes, and the DVD two hours.
 The 16-track CD consists of live recordings of all tracks on the standard edition of Speak Now, save for two—"Never Grow Up" and "Innocent"; a live recording of the deluxe edition track "Ours"; and three covers of songs by other artists—"Drops of Jupiter" (Train), "Bette Davis Eyes" (Kim Carnes), and "I Want You Back" (the Jackson 5).
 Swift's live recording of "Back to December" is part of a medley with two other songs: OneRepublic's "Apologize" and her own "You're Not Sorry" from her 2008 studio album Fearless.
-Music critics described Speak Now World Tour – Live as country pop, pop rock, and power pop.
+Music critics described Speak Now World Tour – Live as country pop and pop rock.
 Slant Magazines Jonathan Keefe said that despite Swift's self-identity as a country musician, her music instead "leans far more heavily on massive pop-rock power chords and sing-along choruses" that suited the live arenas where Swift performed.